vEnhance/web.evanchen.cc/input/faq-contest.md

 So at some point I gave up on asking nicely, and now I just give this more blunt actionable piece of advice to sort of force people to do it.

 It's not for everyone.
-You should try it and on a few practice exams and see if it works for you.
+You should try it on a few practice exams and see if it works for you.

 ### {{ faq("C-16", "What grade should I aim to reach X goal by?") }}